DRA delays grant allocation, grapples with huge losses at Dubuque casinos

-Members of the Dubuque Racing Association today voted to delay the organization’s annual grant awards, underscoring the severe financial impacts of the COVID-19 pandemic.
+Members of the Dubuque Racing Association on Tuesday voted to delay the organization’s annual grant awards, underscoring the severe financial impacts of the COVID-19 pandemic.

-The DRA is the nonprofit license-holder for both Dubuque casinos and its board annually distributes crucial funding to area nonprofits.
-In May 2019, for instance, it awarded $1.1 million to 121 local nonprofits and set aside additional $300,000 that would support a new “special projects grant” funding stream.
+The DRA is the nonprofit license-holder for both Dubuque casinos, and its board annually distributes crucial funding to area nonprofits.
+In May 2019, for instance, it awarded $1.1 million to 129 local nonprofits and set aside an additional $300,000 that would support a new “special projects grant” funding stream.

 However, both Q Casino and Hotel and Diamond Jo Casino have been closed since mid-March.
 And the absence of revenue has complicated efforts to support local charities.